vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 Vipps uses tokenized cards, which eliminates the need for "soft decline".
 As long as the token is valid, the user never has to verify the card again.

-Due to rules and regulations Vipps _is_ required to do a 3-D Secure verification if the user has paid more than 15 000 NOK during the last five days.
+In order to prevent misuse and fraud Vipps require users to do a 3-D Secure verification if the user has paid more than 15 000 NOK during the last five days.

 In short: Users paying with Vipps has a much faster and simpler user experience